JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 ### External System Run Configuration 2023.3

-`CompletionTableInfo.completionInfo` property replaced by async function `CompletionTableInfo.collectCompletionInfo` : Implement new function to support async completion collecting.
+Property `CompletionTableInfo.completionInfo` was replaced by suspend function `CompletionTableInfo.collectCompletionInfo` : Implement new function to support async completion collecting.

-`CompletionTableInfo.tableCompletionInfo` property replaced by async function `CompletionTableInfo.collectTableCompletionInfo`
+Property `CompletionTableInfo.tableCompletionInfo` was replaced by suspend function `CompletionTableInfo.collectTableCompletionInfo`
 : Implement new function to support async completion collecting.

-`TextCompletionField.getCompletionVariants` function replaced by async property `TextCompletionField.completionCollector` : Implement new function to support async completion collecting.
+Function `TextCompletionField.getCompletionVariants` was replaced by property `TextCompletionField.completionCollector` : Implement new function to support async completion collecting.

-`SettingsFragmentsContainer` class moved and renamed to `com.intellij.openapi.externalSystem.service.execution.configuration.fragments.SettingsEditorFragmentContainer`
+Class `SettingsFragmentsContainer` was renamed to `SettingsEditorFragmentContainer` and moved to package `com.intellij.openapi.externalSystem.service.execution.configuration.fragments`
 : Use new run configuration fragment builders.

-`SettingsEditorLabeledComponent` class moved to package `com.intellij.openapi.externalSystem.service.execution.configuration.fragments`
+Class `SettingsEditorLabeledComponent` was moved to package `com.intellij.openapi.externalSystem.service.execution.configuration.fragments`
 : Use new run configuration fragment builders.

-`ExternalSystemRunConfigurationUtil.add.*Fragment(component: C, ...)` function parameter type changed from `C` to `(Disposable) -> C`
+Parameter type of fragment builder functions from `ExternalSystemRunConfigurationUtil` file was changed from `C` to `(Disposable) -> C`
 : Use new run configuration fragment builders.

-`ExternalSystemRunConfigurationUtil.add.*Fragment` functions moved to `SettingsEditorFragmentBuilders` and `ExternalSystemRunConfigurationFragmentBuilders`
+Fragment builder functions from `ExternalSystemRunConfigurationUtil` file were moved to `SettingsEditorFragmentBuilders` and `ExternalSystemRunConfigurationFragmentBuilders` files
 : Use new run configuration fragment builders.

 ## 2023.2